Strong Cosmic Censorship in the presence of matter: the decisive effect of horizon oscillations on the black hole interior geometry: Introduction

 \paragraph{Existence of a Cauchy horizon $\CH$ for slowly decaying scalar fields.} Returning to the EMKG model, the first step in addressing \cref{C0SCC} is to understand whether for slowly decaying characteristic data on the event horizon $\HH$, the future boundary inside the black hole is null (a Cauchy horizon) or spacelike.
 In view of the slow decay on the event horizon $\HH$, the spacelike singularity scenario is plausible and indeed desirable (if it was true, then \cref{C0SCC} would likely be valid).
 Despite the obstruction created by the slow decay of event horizon perturbations, it turns out however that the black hole future boundary has a non-empty null component $\CH\neq \emptyset$ emanating from $i^+$, see \cref{fig:cauchyhorizonexists}, and is not everywhere spacelike as one might have hoped: \begin{thm}[M.VdM \cite{Moi}] \textup{[Rough version; precise version recalled in {\cref{existence.CH.main}}]} Consider spherically symmetric characteristic initial data for \eqref{E1}--\eqref{E5} on the event horizon $\HH$ (and on an ingoing cone).
-Let the scalar field $\phiH$ decay slowly on the event horizon $\HH=[v_0,+\infty)$ as for all $v\geq v_0$ in a standard Eddington--Finkelstein type $v$-coordinate on $\HH=[v_0,+\infty)$, for some $C_0>0$ and some decay rate $s>\frac{1}{2}$.
+Assume the following \textbf{slow decay} upper bound on the scalar field $\phiH$ on the event horizon $\HH=[v_0,+\infty)$ as for all $v\geq v_0$ in a standard Eddington--Finkelstein type $v$-coordinate on $\HH=[v_0,+\infty)$, for some $C_0>0$ and some decay rate $s>\frac{1}{2}$.

 Then the spacetime is bound to the future by an ingoing null boundary $\CH \neq \emptyset$ (the Cauchy horizon) foliated by spheres of positive radius and emanating from $i^+$, and the Penrose diagram is given by the dark gray region in \cref{fig:cauchyhorizonexists}. \end{thm} Since by \cref{Moi.intro} the black hole future boundary is not everywhere spacelike and has a null component $\CH \neq \emptyset$, one may at first expect continuous extendibility across $\CH$.
 It turns out however that the spacetime of \cref{Moi.intro} may or may not be continuously extendible across $\CH$.
 This is perhaps unexpected, since all previous instances of black hole spacetimes with a null future boundary component are at least continuously extendible across that component \cite{KerrStab,MihalisPHD,JonathanStab}.
 Thus, \cref{Moi.intro} is not sufficient to fully address \cref{C0SCC} and the question of continuous extendibility across the null boundary $\CH$ has remained open.